 And if you’re wondering if you’re allowed through security with snacks, the answer is mostly yes.
 According to the carry-on and checked luggage.
 Keeping your carry-on bags organized in case you have to pull out the snacks to give officials a better look is a good way to keep things moving smoothly through the security line., as long as the snacks are solid food items and not liquids or gels, they can generally be transported in your

 Snackers, start your engines.
 Read on for our favorite snacks to bring along on your next flight.

-Veggie straws are lightweight, they’re straws (what toddler doesn’t love a straw!) and they come in perfectly dole-out-able one-ounce snack sizes.
+A good snack for road trips and air travel alike, Veggie straws are lightweight, they’re straws (what toddler doesn’t love a straw!) and they come in perfectly dole-out-able one-ounce snack sizes.
 Made from potatoes and vegetables, Sensible Portions Garden Veggie Straws make for great airplane snacking.
 Seasoned with sea salt, they’re said to have 30 percent less fat than the leading brand of potato chips.
-The package comes with 24 individual portions, so you can just bring along what you need and save the rest for another flight.
+The package comes with 24 individual portions, so you can just bring along what you need and save the rest for later.

 I scream, you scream—we all scream for fruit snacks!
 What kid doesn’t like fruit snacks?
 We like this variety pack of 48 Stretch Island Fruit Leather Snacks, made using a quarter cup of real fruit per strip and with zero added sugar, to boot.
 The pre-wrapped single servings make it easy to dole out just one at a time.
 And the variety pack flavors include grape, strawberry, cherry, apple, raspberry and apricot, so everybody can pick their favorite.